HuolalaTech/hll-wp-therouter-ios/README_CN.md

 * **5. Hard-coded elimination:**  Converts the registered path to a static string constant for business use;
 * **6. Dynamic capability:**  Support to add emphasis direction, remove redirection, dynamic add route, dynamic remove route, interceptor, error path repair, etc.
 * **7. Chain programming:**  Support chain programming to concatenate urls and parameters;
-* **8. Adaptation Objective-C** : OC classes can dynamically register in Swift using inheritance to follow the protocol.
+* **8. Adaptation Objective-C** : The OC class can implement the TheRouterableProxy protocol, and the underlying layer is compatible with it.
 * **9. Service call:**  Support local service call and remote service call;
 * **10. Added asynchronous acquisition of eligible registration classes**: Find classes that implement routing protocols in projects and store them in advance;
 * **11. Added routing local server capability**: Every time you restart the application, you need to go through the registration process again.
 Added local server capability based on version number to avoid initial registration;